MKamelll/restart-router/README.md

 You can now restart using `restr`, it's going to ask for credentials first time only and saves your info in a `.json` file.
-In case you want to reset run it `restr --reset` and it will delete the file and asks for new credentials.
+In case you want to reset, run `restr --reset` and it will delete the file and ask for new credentials.